Posted Nov. 22, 2022 by Haresh Savani

 The evolution of additive manufacturing (AM) has changed the dynamics of dentistry and orthodontics.
 It has enabled the custom-made production of dental implants and related dental tools using computer-powered designs.
 What’s more is the use of AM processes like material jetting, vat polymerization, and material extrusion in the field of orthodontics.

 AM process works with a virtual image taken by a 3D scanner and then produces unique products by applying an array of AM technologies.
-It very well tackles the complex challenges of medical science and dentistry sciences to offer better outcomes for dental patients.
+It very well tackles the complex challenges of medical science and dental sciences to offer better outcomes for dental patients.

 After additive manufacturing came to light, it offered a pinpoint location to drill.
 Not only it improved the accuracy of surgery, but it also gave a comfortable fit to the patient’s mouth.
-AM technology is easily accessible than ever before.
+AM technology is more easily accessible than ever before.

 It provides better health care and gives vital information for better diagnosis and treatment to patients.
 AM has helped patients get better outcomes even in cases of complex surgery.